mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 - **Storage**: SSD
 - **VPC**: let AWS create a new VPC
 - **Publicly Accessible**: no
-- **Availability Zone**: any, but use the same one for everything
+- **Availability Zone**: any, but use the same one later for EC2 instances
-- **VPC Security Groups**: create new or reuse a group that allows 3306 traffic from your VPC private network.
+- **VPC Security Groups**: create new or reuse a group that allows 3306 traffic from your VPC private network
 - **DB options**: leave empty, except port 3306 and copy tags to snapshots
 - **Backup Retention**: 21 days